Shady gardens

 Berries such as raspberries, youngberries and loganberries don't enjoy our hot summers in

-sun.
+full sun.
 Likewise cranberries, chokeberries and red or white currants.

 Try mint, French tarragon, watercress and Vietnamese mint.